fanlidublin/DaysInDublin/Daily_Proverb.md

 - A head full of fears has no space for dreams.
 Unknown

 - We don't see things as they are, we see them as we are.
 Anaïs Nin

+- Stop managing your time.
+Start managing your focus.
+Robin Sharma